-Our group of three was tasked with creating a unique design using lampas and then hand-weaving our design, making iterations as we learned more about the process and finally producing a final sample of our design in time for our final critique.
+Our group of three was tasked with creating a unique design using lampas and then hand-weaving our design, making iterations as we learned more about the process and finally producing a final sample of our design in time for the final critique.

 We finalized our pattern in Pointcarre, a Jacquard Weaving Software.
 We then printed our pattern and prepared to punch are cards for the loom.

 Above, I am placing the punched cards onto this machine that ties them with string so the loom can read them correctly.
 This process reminds me a lot of a story and if you don't have all the pieces together in the correct order the story can get lost.